 Room Sprays, Car Mists and Linen Sprays

-Essential Oil based mists and sprays can be used to help kill germs and eliminate stale or unpleasant chemical odors from hotel rooms, bed linens, counters, tub/shower/toilet surfaces and rental cars.
+Essential Oil based mists and sprays can be used to help eliminate stale or unpleasant chemical odors from hotel rooms.
 (Do use caution as some furnishings and surfaces can be stained, dulled or harmed by the essential oil contained in the spray).
 Room Mists can also be used to help combat stress, insomnia or fatigue.
-Keep in mind, however, that natural room mists may not be as potent in killing germs as commercial products that have undergone testing for efficacy.
+Keep in mind, however, that natural room mists are usually not as effective in killing germs as commercial products that have undergone testing for efficacy.

 AromaWeb's basic Room Mist Air Freshener Recipe can be adapted to create your own room mists.

 Traveling by Air With Essential Oil and Sprays/Liquids Made with Essential Oils